|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |The Siege of Rabaul

-A group of ragtag fighter pilots, mostly sick and inexperienced are left to "wither on a vine" after Rabaul was bypassed by Allied forces, and abandoned by the command.
+A group of ragtag Japanese fighter pilots, mostly sick and inexperienced were left to "wither on a vine" after Rabaul was bypassed by Allied forces, and abandoned by the command.
 With only a handful of broken down planes, they are expected to defend the beleaguered base from the numerically superior Allies, who at this stage of the war are flying better aircraft than their underpowered, underarmed Zero fighters.

 Author Henry Sakaida weaves an incredible history of Japanese pilots and ground crews that beat the odds and do the impossible long after the Allies deemed that Rabaul was neutralized and no longer a threat.
 This is the true story of an enemy that did not call it quits, and even went so far as to strike back at American forces during daring surprise attacks to the admiralties - on two occasions!
 As Sakaido says, and I whole heartily agree: its a story better than Hollywood could ever produce!

 The book begins with the war coming to Rabaul and informs the reader about the tireless efforts of Japanese forces to keep a rag tag airforce flying by patching together hulks to create a handful of flyable aircrat at Tobera Airfield, long after the area was considered Rabaul 'neutralized' as of February 1944.

 The story is told through interviews with Allied and Japanese veterans.
 In addition to a lavish history, the book is filled with photographs... nearly every one of them from personal collections or rare Japanese sources, including Allied & Japanese commanders and pilots.